Did you know that an average US employee consumes 2.6 aluminum cans of soda per day?

 Where do manufacturers get the aluminum from?

-They either extract it from earth’s core, or they use recycled aluminum scrap.
+They either extract it from the Earth's core or use recycled aluminum scrap.

-Since extracting aluminum from earth’s core can be an expensive option, manufacturers mostly rely on recycled scrap.
-And they pay good money to scrap suppliersin exchange of recycled scrap.
+Since extracting aluminum from the Earth's core can be an expensive option, manufacturers mostly rely on recycled scrap.
+And they pay good money to scrap suppliers in exchange for recycled scrap.

 Recycling aluminum cans can thus help you generate additional income.